Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch

-Hall waves of high amplitude may also be launched into the crust as flux is thrust there \cite{brans25} either through a Meissner transition or ambipolar drift.
+Hall waves of high amplitude may also be launched into the crust as flux is thrust there \citep{brans25}, through a Meissner expulsion or otherwise.
 Notably, waves of the low-frequency, whistler variety may enduringly propagate in latitudinal directions such that the ambient poloidal field oscillates violently, instigating intermittent heating, anomalous torques, avalanche phenomena, and multiband transients.
-Ab initio modelling in this direction could be used to pave the way for population synthesis studies of canonical vs. `late-blooming' magnetars.
+Ab initio modelling in this direction could pave the way for population synthesis studies of canonical vs. `late-blooming' vs. `reborn' magnetars.